Discover history and myth on easy walks in the mountains of North Wales...

 When the walk is over we’ll head back to the hostel, perhaps past a castle or one of the many excellent cafes.
-This evening we’ll be heading out to dinner in the local town, and there’ll be plenty of time to work out plans for the next day.
+This evening we’ll be heading out to dinner in the local town, please note this is not included.

 After the walk we’ll all head to somewhere for lunch before heading off.
 We hope the weekend will have given you a new insight into the history and culture of North Wales and the mountains, and show you that our great National Parks are for more than just summiting mountains.

 We’ll be staying in Dol Peris in Llanberis, the village that lies right at the foot of Snowdon.
 The guesthouse has a selection of shared, twin, double and single rooms; it has excellent views and a comfy lounge.

 You are welcome to arrive any time from 5pm onwards and settle in before we serve an evening meal at about 8pm.
 Please let us know if you intend arriving after 10pm.